uuur86/strobj/README.md

 # strobj
-PHP String to Objects Referrer.
+## PHP String Objects
+This repository allows you to access objects via string.
+You can also check if their values are valid.

 ```bash
 composer require uuur86/strobj